digst/cloud/design.md

 #### Access Management
-The Public Data Sharing use case ,combined with the specifc need to identify consumers of the DMI data, is not covered by excisting asscess management at SIT.
+The Public Data Sharing use case, combined with the specific need to identify consumers of the DMI data, is not covered by excisting access management at SIT.

-**[API Keys]** Public Data Sharing is supported by a GovCloud platform service for managing of API keys.
+**[API Keys]** Public Data Sharing is supported by a GovCloud platform service for API key management.

 Specifically, the Platform Consumer establishes processes for on-boarding data consumers and SIT provides a back-end service to generate and store API keys and contact information.
 The API Key management should be generic and be used for all applications that share public data with private businesses and the public in general.

+**[Existing IAM]** Identities and access rights necessary for development of applications and operation of platform are store in SITs prefered central Identify and Access Management system.

 #### System Administration
 Existing SIT SysAdm tools are chosen for the support of the operation of an environment dominated by Windows OS.

-The GovCloud will be based on Linux and employees are not expected to operate in both environments.
+However the GovCloud will be based on Linux and employees are not expected to operate in both environments.
 Furthermore the 24/7 operation might require employess to work from home or on the road.

-**[SysAdm]** SIT chooses tools suitable for automation and remote management based on individual experiences.
+**[SysAdm tooling]** GovCloud operators choose tools suitable for automation and remote management based on individual experiences.

-Since the efficacy and comfortableness of platform operators have a huge impact on service levels and quality of solutions, the choice of tools must also take into account individual preferences.
+Since the efficiency and comfortableness of platform operators have a huge impact on service levels and quality of solutions, the choice of tools must also take into account individual preferences.

 #### Configuration Management

 The configuration of GovCloud is done internally in SIT.
 For the first version, configuration changes to applications are sent to SIT and manually applied.
 This process is covered by the SLA.

-**[Config]** Tools chosen for configuration management must support implementing self-service for application owners at a later stage.
+**[Manual Config]** Tools chosen for configuration management in version 1.0 must support implementing self-service for application owners in future versions.

 Configuration is under version control and should have high availabilty matching other critical parts of the platform.